PIMCO's Seidner appointed as interim head of equity

-NEW YORK (Reuters) - Bond giant PIMCO has appointed managing director Marc Seidner as interim head of global equities after Neel Kashkari’s departure a week ago, said a person familiar with the situation.
+NEW YORK, Jan 30 (Reuters) - Bond giant PIMCO has appointed managing director Marc Seidner as interim head of global equities after Neel Kashkari’s departure a week ago, said a person familiar with the situation.

 Seidner, according to the firm’s website, joined PIMCO in 2009 and served as a managing director and generalist portfolio manager.
 He is replacing Kashkari, who left the firm last week to consider running for public office in California as a Republican, people familiar with the situation said.